Beyond Sound Healing: The Music Method That Rewires the Psyche

 Summary

-When you notice a song emerge, use the process described to explore the music.
+When you notice a song emerge, use Subconscious Music Method to explore the music.
 Explore its lyrics, tone, and mood and investigate why it resonates with you.
 What in the music is reflected in your current life events?
 What does the music’s mood say about you?
 What lyrical ideas resonate?
-We can these insights to gain a better understanding of our inner lives, liberating the pent-up emotions, repressed ideas, and depressions we are harbouring.
+Use these insights to gain a better understanding of your inner life, liberating pent-up emotions, repressed ideas, and memories we are harbouring.
 This makes way for more space and freedom in our hearts and minds, where joy can emerge.
 Joy naturally emerges when we aren’t weighed down by heavy emotions or pent-up thoughts, it is the consequence of catharsis.

 References